deni2312/prisma-engine/README.md

 ### Sponza

-An example of sponza scene that runs 1000 point lights through clustered shading with some post-processing (Click on the image for the youtube video)
+An example of sponza scene that runs 1000 point lights through clustered shading with some post-processing, with animations took by mixamo (Click on the image for the youtube video)

 https://www.youtube.com/watch?v=T0_1JGvYyl0